Have you ever felt behind in life?

 With 70 people at the time and almost half a million dollars of monthly payroll to cover, we had to make some tough calls as panic set in.

-We abandoned the office and transitioned into remote work.
-And other companies did too.
 This put a wind in our sails as our software helped them to do that more effectively.

 By this point, my family and I had reached financial freedom, but something was missing.